ept/blog/src/_posts/2014-03-26-six-things-about-scaling.md

 solutions out there are too bad (and yours ends up bad too, but at least it solves your particular problem).

-On the other hand, if you have these sort of problems, consider yourself lucky.
+On the other hand, consider yourself lucky.
 If you've got scaling problems, you must be doing something right -- you must be making something that people want.